Creatives, educators & cultural professionals are being called to lead in response to today’s intersecting environmental & social challenges.

 2020 Dublin IMMA -Breaking Cover Collective,

-2020 What is Ecoliteracy for Curatorial Online course, Gothenberg VALAND art college (Sweden)
+2020 What is Ecoliteracy for Curatorial Online course, Gothenburg VALAND art college (Sweden)

 2020 Yorkshire – Chrysalis Arts (UK) Conversation with art & ecology professor Dr David Haley